WBOC-TV: Subchannels

 A standard definition simulcast of WBOC's Telemundo Delmarva replaced the over the air broadcast of WBOC Classics in November 2017.
 On August 13, 2018, WBOC Classics returned over the air on WBOC.
 On July 26, 2021, WBOC Classics moved to WBOC-LD after WBOC-DT2 was upgraded to 720p high definition.
 On February 7, 2022, Delmarva Sports Network launched on 16.2, broadcasting games of local high school and college teams.

 Analog-to-digital conversion

-WBOC-TV discontinued regular programming on its analog signal, over UHF channel 16, on June 12, 2009, the official date on which full-power television stations in the United States transitioned from analog to digital broadcasts under federal mandate.
-The station's digital signal remained on its pre-transition UHF channel 21, using PSIP to display the station's virtual channel as its former UHF analog channel 16.
+WBOC-TV ended regular programming on its analog signal, over UHF channel 16, on June 12, 2009, the official date on which full-power television stations in the United States transitioned from analog to digital broadcasts under federal mandate.
+The station's digital signal remained on its pre-transition UHF channel 21, using virtual channel 16.

-Unlike most digital subchannels, WBOC-DT2 is one of the few that identifies with its physical digital channel number (21) rather than a virtual channel (16.2) through PSIP.
+Unlike most digital subchannels, WBOC-DT2 is one of the few that identifies with its physical digital channel number (21) rather than a virtual channel (16.2).
 The subchannel is known on-air as "Fox 21 Delmarva".

 On August 1, 2019, WBOC-TV moved from digital UHF channel 21 to UHF channel 32 as part of the FCC repack.
 Despite the move, the Fox subchannel continues to use 21 in its branding and virtual channel number.

-Cable and satellite availability

-Since November 2010, WBOC and Fox 21 have been available on DirecTV and Dish Network in their primary five-county coverage area.
-For WBOC viewers outside this area, satellite subscribers may request a waiver to receive New York City stations if they can not pick up the Delmarva stations over the air.
-Before 2010, Delmarva was one of the few markets where local stations weren't available on satellite.

-From the 1970s to the 1980s, WBOC was carried on cable as far north as Cape May County, New Jersey, and New Castle County, Delaware, and as far south as Northampton County, Virginia.

-Carriage disputes

-On July 23, 2014, DirecTV announced it was in a carriage dispute Draper Holdings, owner of WBOC-TV.
-It was announced that if Draper and DirecTV could not reach a fair deal before July 31, 2014, DirecTV would no longer be permitted to carry Draper Holdings' stations.
-WBOC and Fox 21 said they were asking for far less money than what DirecTV pays for national networks like ESPN—even though they claim their combined ratings are much higher than ESPN's ratings.
-DirecTV stated Draper wants seven times more in their new contract.
-On August 1, DirecTV and Draper Holdings reached a settlement, and the channels remain on the air with no blackouts.

-On October 1, 2017, Verizon FiOS dropped WBOC from its lineup.
-Verizon claimed WBOC was demanding a 175% rate increase.
-WBOC was restored to the Verizon lineup on November 20, 2017.